UModeler/UModeler.github.io/_sources/umodeler_pro_releasenotes.txt

  - Fix - Transform tool : Flickering gizmos in Vertex/Edge/Polygon tools when more 2 views are open.
  - Fix - Display : Incorrect vertex cubes' size bug.
  - Fix - Combine Tool : A bug about not working the merge of co-planar polygons.
+ - Fix - Gizmo : A bug about getting a gizmo locked when UModeler object exits.
  - Improvement - Transform Tool : Made the way of changing gizmo same as the way of Unity.
  - Improvement - Rectangle Tool : Added Corner Segment property in Rectangle tool to enable to change how many edges are placed in a rounded corner.